-You book an appointment for handing in the application.
+You book an appointment to hand in your application.

 The police interview you about what you have been subjected to.

-The police forward your application to the UDI for processing.
+The police forward your application to UDI for processing.

 We consider whether we have the information we need.
-Sometimes we need to get more information.
+Sometimes we need to collect more information.

 When we have the information we need, we make a decision whether to grant or reject the application.